jpverkamp/blog/content/programming/2023/stacklang/07-cli-and-datatypes.md

 best-v writeln
 ```

 The main difference here is the 'Extend the cache if needed' section.
-Basically, if the current `list` isn't long enough to store the value we're going to add to it, push values until it is.
+Basically, if the current `stack` isn't long enough to store the value we're going to add to it, push values until it is.
 This isn't at all efficient, but for the moment, it at least works:

 ```bash
 $ ./target/release/stacklang vm examples/euler-14-list.stack